-We provide already some helper functions such as em(12px, 16px) that calculates the pixel values from a given size in relation to the parent size or lh(16px) which returns the line-height value according the golden ratio from a passed size.
+We provide already some helper functions such as em(12px, 16px) that calculates the pixel values from a given size in relation to the parent size.

 Additionally we have mixins for managing z-index layers, keyframes rendering, hide-content and a simplified microclearfix.